ESA title

 In microgravity, a range of materials can be explored including:

-• High-performance materials like nickel or cobalt superalloys that are essential for aerospace (high mechanical and dynamical loading) and high-temperature applications.
+• High-performance materials essential for aerospace (high mechanical and dynamical loading) and high-temperature applications, including nickel and cobalt superalloys.

-• Functional materials, including semiconductors, which are crucial for electronics and photovoltaics for the energy transition.
+• Functional materials crucial to electronics and photovoltaics for the energy transition, including semiconductors.

-• Novel materials such as Bulk Metallic Glasses (BMGs) and High Entropy Alloys (HEAs), which offer exceptional strength and wear-resistance properties.
+• Novel materials which offer exceptional strength and wear-resistance properties, such as Bulk Metallic Glasses (BMGs) and High Entropy Alloys (HEAs).

-These materials are also relevant for improving manufacturing processes on Earth, including casting, additive manufacturing (3D printing), and other deposition techniques.
-As additive manufacturing technologies are more increasingly used, the demand for recyclable and high-strength polymers increases, both on in Earth and in space.
+These materials can also improve manufacturing processes on Earth, including casting, deposition techniques, and additive manufacturing (3D printing).
+As the use of additive manufacturing technologies increases, there is growing demand for recyclable and high-strength polymers both on Earth and in space.

 The Prospect of Extraterrestrial Mining

-Space also provides access to untapped resources.
-Extracting resources from celestial bodies like asteroids, the Moon, and Mars opens a new era of mining.
-This approach not only provides alternatives to mining on Earth but also provides the raw materials necessary for sustained space exploration and habitation in the future.
+This is not only an alternative to mining on Earth, but provides the raw materials needed for sustained space exploration and habitation in the future.

-The process of prospecting, extracting and processing these resources into products in space, requires the competence of a range of industries: materials, metallurgy, mining, energy and robotics.
-Access to space is not only vital to understand how we can use space resources but also enables European industry and research to study and improve current methodologies related to resource management, manufacturing and mining.
+Access to space is vital to understand how we can use space resources and enables European industry to research, study and improve current methods in resource management, manufacturing and mining.

 From Space Mining to Sustainable Earth Extraction

-An example of how space research is being applied in mining and manufacturing is through biomining experiments conducted on the International Space Station (ISS): BioRock and BioAsteroid.
-These experiments explored the use of microorganisms to extract valuable minerals from rocks using Biofilm, demonstrating potential applications for more sustainable mining on Earth.
-Additionally, biomining techniques have the potential to clean up sites that have been polluted with metals.
-The copper industry is already utilising the findings of this research and stands to benefit from additional commercial research.
+Space research is already successfully used in mining and manufacturing following the biomining experiments BioRock and BioAsteroid, conducted on the International Space Station (ISS).
+These explored the use of microorganisms to extract valuable minerals from rock using Biofilm, demonstrating potential applications for enhancing the sustainability of mining on earth.
+Biomining techniques could also clean-up sites polluted with metals and the copper industry is already utilising this research and stands to benefit from further commercial research applications.

 YOUR DOWNLOAD IS ABOUT TO START IN ...